Pegasus: Yes, but that's the problem. We don't have any agents left. They've all been outed!

 When a cyber-attack reveals the identity of all active undercover agents in Britain, Johnny English becomes the secret services last hope.
 Called out of retirement, English dives head first into action with the mission to find the mastermind hacker.
 As a man with few skills and analogue methods, Johnny English must overcome the challenges of modern technology to make this mission a success.

-Johnny English Strikes Back contains examples of:
+Johnny English Strikes Again provides examples of: